 Packaging your milling machine properly is critical if you use this method, as your freight may ensure handling during transfer to multiple trailers before arriving at its destination.
 Although uncommon, this cheaper transportation option is not without risk and potential delivery delay.

 Milling machine transport remains a challenge.
 Improper preparation and security measures may lead to accidents.
 Luckily, Cowtown Express has your back.
-We have over 35 years of experience in heavy hauling, of which milling machines are no exception.
+Our freight shipping company have over 35 years of experience in heavy hauling, of which milling machines are no exception.

 We're here to help, whether you want to know how to ship a vertical milling machine across the country or need to expedite a machine for urgent repair.
 Our large fleet accommodates loads of all sizes, while our experienced and certified drivers are sure to get your machine delivered on time.
 Ready to ship?
 Get your truckload freight quote today!